casa-delle-coccinelle/ansible-role-rpi-sensors-exporter/README.md

          - role: rpi-sensors-exporter

-**Note:** The role doesn't perform any configuration checks and sets sensors_exporter_adc_devices_config and sensors_exporter_gpio_devices_config variables as defined.
+**Note:** The role doesn't perform any configuration checks and sets sensors_exporter_ads_devices_config and sensors_exporter_gpio_devices_config variables as defined.
 If the configuration is not valid, the exporter will fail to start.
 For configuration requirements of the exporter, please refer to exporter's documentation - https://github.com/casa-delle-coccinelle/rpi-sensors-exporter/tree/master/docs